-Monitor one-time passcode (OTP) conversion rates and create alerts as rates are dropping.
+Monitor one-time passcode (OTP) conversion rates and create alerts as rates drop.

 Implement (exponential) delays between verification retry requests with the same phone number.

-Build a destination “allow” or “block” list on your website.
+Build your website's destination “allow” or “block” list.

 Analyze IP and detect VPNs on your website.